For most of my travel-writing career, coming up with a book title wasn’t an issue. Here’s how it usually went.

 I hope there’s enough here to attract readers who don’t know me but have heard of Rough Guides; who are tantalised by exotic destinations (and Huddersfield); and who have their own travel dreams, and see something in the title that speaks to the long life journey that we all make.

-The book will be out soon.
+The book is out now.
 I guess we’ll see.